 The long head is what gives your biceps that “mountain peak” type shape, and is why they’re called bicep “peaks”.

 The best way to remember what the heads of the bicep do is to keep this in mind: short head for thickness, long head for peaks.

-The best way to target the long head is with exercises that allow us to put the most tension on the outside of the arms.
+The best way to target the long head is with exercises that allow us to put the most tension on the outside of the arms for maximum muscle hypertrophy.